SRGSSR/playsrg-apple/docs/README.md

 	make pull-translations
 	```

+## Contributing

+If you want to contribute to the project as an external contributor, have a look at our [contributing guide](CONTRIBUTING.md) and our [workflows](WORKFLOWS.md).

 ## Releasing binaries

 The proprietary project uses [fastlane](https://fastlane.tools/) to release binaries either for internal purposes or for the App Store to release binaries.